.

 PROJECT TASKS/ EQUIPMENT

-- Eye irritation/ infection.
-Excavation work will stir up dust and grit, which can cause infection or discomfort to the eyes.
-Although normal eyewear provides some protection, safety glasses will be available, and instruction will be given regarding keeping eyes safe.
+• Eye irritation/ infection.
+Excavation will stir up dust and grit, which can cause infection or discomfort to the eyes.
+Although everyday eyewear provides some protection, safety glasses will be available, and instructions will be given regarding keeping eyes safe.

-- Damage to the excavation site.
-We will demonstrate correct excavation methodology and remind you not to walk, sit, or leave belongings on the ancient walls and artifacts, which could cause long-term damage.
+• Damage to the excavation site.
+We will demonstrate the correct excavation methodology and remind you not to walk, sit, or leave belongings on the ancient walls and artifacts, which could cause long-term damage.
 Always listen carefully to instructions.

 PERSONAL SECURITY

-Theft.
+• Theft.
 Petty crime is common in cities.
-Always keep your wallet, purse, valuables, passport, and other travel documentation in a secure place while passing through stations and airports.
+Keep your wallet, purse, valuables, passport, and other travel documentation secure while passing through stations and airports.
 There is a small risk of petty theft on-site, as members of the public occasionally pass through, so we will ask you to store your bags in a safe place.
-Keep valuables always locked up or in your possession.
+Keep valuables locked up or in your possession at all times.
 The accommodations will be locked when we leave for the day.

 SWIMMING